mcpkg-io/pkg/README.md

 There is no special setup required to create private packages.
 The permission management is done within the package settings page.

+## License 🧑‍⚖️

+Package, also known as pkg, and all content on this repository are released under the [MIT license](LICENSE).

+To explain version constraints, we used the docs from [Composer](https://getcomposer.org/doc/articles/versions.md).